The Singleton

 Jeff took a slow breath.
 "The big needle."

-Lucy held her hands apart, above her head, to indicate *tall*. *"The big tall needle.
-In the city."*
+Iris held her hands apart above her head: *tall.* "The big tall needle.
+In the city."

 "And the cold man."

 "He said 'still here.'
-But it was in your voice, Daddy.
+But it was your voice, Daddy.
 Like your voice.
 He was shivering."

-Maya saw Jeff's face go completely empty and then completely fill, and she saw him keep the shape of his mouth exactly right for a four-year-old in a hallway at 11 p.m.
+Maya watched Jeff's face empty and then fill, and watched him hold the shape of his mouth exactly steady for an eight-year-old in a hallway at eleven at night.

 "That's a strange dream, bud.
 Go back to sleep."